-We have read and discussed the Student-Parent Handbook.
+We have read and discussed the electronic Student-Parent Handbook.
+We have electronically received the handbook, always have access to it, and understand that it is our responsibility to read and comply with policies and procedures contained in this handbook and any revisions made to it.
 We understand that we will be notified of any additions/amendments/corrections to this handbook that may be necessary during the school year.
 I/We as parent(s) agree to support Saint Paul Catholic School by following all school policies/procedures and further agree to help our child(ren) understand and abide by these same policies/procedures.